-Customer support apps often include forum tools, where users can suggest and vote on new features, functionality or add-ons.
-The team behind Front, a shared inbox app, knew the importance of that customer interaction and wanted to offer their users something like this.
+Customer support apps often include forum tools where users can suggest and vote on new features, functionality or add-ons.
+The team behind Front, a shared inbox app, knew the importance of that customer interaction and wanted to offer their users something similar.
 Rather than fiddling with a new tool, though, they made a modification to the Trello board where they were privately storing user requests—they made it public.

 "It was a big decision to make and we put a lot of thought into it," Mathilde Collin, Front CEO, writes on the company blog, "but once we opted for it, it literally took us 2 minutes to launch it."

 On top of giving visibility to all, they added a Trello feature to allow for public votes on individual cards to gather input from users.